 Leaving the city behind we cross the border into the Kingdom of Swaziland, a small landlocked country bordered by South Africa and Mozambique.
 One of only three monarchies in Africa, Swaziland is ruled by King Mswati III.

-This afternoon we unwind in Tofo where you can enjoy the warm Indian Ocean waters - swimming, snorkelling, or scuba diving.
-The snorkelling Ocean Safari is ideal for spotting the whale sharks and manta rays that this part of Mozambique is famous for, as is diving.
+This afternoon we unwind in Tofo where you can enjoy the warm Indian Ocean waters - swimming, snorkelling, surfing or scuba diving.
+The snorkelling Ocean Safari is ideal for spotting the whale sharks and manta rays that this part of Mozambique is famous for, as well as scuba diving.

 Beach day!
 Spend the day relaxing on the beach and exploring the village of Tofo, browsing the crafts markets and tasting the delicious local seafood and spicy dishes.